SC

 There is no single right answer.
 The true value of a business is whatever a ready buyer will pay and a willing seller will accept.
 But financial methods give you a solid starting point based on real numbers.

 The most common methods are earnings-based (EBITDA or SDE multiples), revenue-based, asset-based, and discounted cash flow.
 Each method works better in different situations, which is why many valuations use two or more methods together for a range.
+Knowing your contribution margin helps you understand how much of each sale actually flows through to profit — a key input for any earnings-based valuation.

 Which Valuation Method Should You Use?